 Whether you suffer through the occasional breakout or have battled acne your entire life, one thing remains constant — many of us are looking for a zit cure.
 From the second we feel a blemish beginning to burn under our skin, we panic and grasp for something, anything, that will get it gone.
+Now since many across the country are stuck inside, it’s the perfect time to finally revamp your skin routine and battle those nagging zits.

 For decades we’ve spot-treated pimples with everything from homemade cures — toothpaste! green tea! crushed aspirin! — to myriad zit creams, with mixed to disappointing results.
 Why?
 Because those topical gels and creams typically only address the uppermost layer of skin, without actually penetrating the pimple.
 And as Dr. Marnie Nussbaum, a board-certified dermatologist in New York, told us, “Many people overapply spot treatment, which results in irritation, dryness and redness.”
 More to complain about: Applied at night, those creams often rub right off onto our pillowcases.